 In October 2017, we decided that our initial name ‘Aya Life’ didn’t reflect our true identity, so a decision was made to halt the launch until that was figured out.
 Within a month we came up with ‘The Ayni Way’, but we were now up against it to get our box to market in time for the holidays.
 In fact, the launch didn’t happen until 3 weeks before Christmas.
 We managed to sell a handful in this time but not enough for our morale to get the boost needed.
 The lead up to all this was also a bit of a whirlwind.
 Setting up a company in a not so straightforward country tested our patience, wallets, and sanity.

 So, our timing was a little off.
-We were sitting on a bunch of boxes and something was needed to get us off the ground.
-The idea was to hit the road in search of other products we could offer - on a non existent budget.
+We were sitting on a bunch of gift sets and something was needed to get us off the ground.
+The idea was to hit the road in search of other products we could offer outside of holiday season - on a non existent budget.
 We had spent almost everything on getting to launch.
 I had enough to get on a bus, pay for a few weeks in a hostel and buy a handful of products that I could send back to Vilcabamba or the coast where I often visited to check in on our Palo Santo family.

 Tena was the first place I arrived to.
 It’s a hustle and bustle market town situated in the Amazonian province of Napo.
 This location was chosen because of a local Ayahuasca shaman who we were developing a relationship with for a potential collaboration to build a reforestation project.
 From here I was introduced to local farmers who worked with medicines and plants that were native to the region - this was our start.

 We continue to expand our network of associations and cooperatives who dedicate their lives to doing things in the right way.
 Our main aim is to give them a platform to share their traditions and products with you.
-Feel free to checkout our YouTube channel to watch our videos on how these farming communities and reforestation projects work.
 The concept of The Ayni Way is far more than just selling the highest quality products, it’s also about giving back to causes that directly impact the farming communities we work with.
 The stories, passions, generosity and way of life of those we met during this adventure were our prime motivators to make things work.
 Feel free to go to our Causes page to see how we support these people.

 It’s been a long road for us to get to this point.
 I hope this gives you a snapshot of our beginnings.